cropgeeks/hpc-help/publications.rst

 2023:

+- https://doi.org/10.1186/s43170-023-00190-2 - The UK Crop Microbiome Cryobank: a utility and model for supporting Phytobiomes research
 - https://doi.org/10.1093/molbev/msad208 - Genomic signatures associated with transitions to viviparity in Cyprinodontiformes
 - https://doi.org/10.1002/pld3.490 - Raspberry plant stress detection using hyperspectral imaging
 - https://doi.org/10.1111/nph.19421 - Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats